Greensky-gs/Greensky-gs/README.md

 I'm actually working on a new version of Oracle, with crasier features and more help

 Don't hesitate to contact me for dev help or project :wink:

+## Projects
+Actually working on Draver, the new [Oracle](https://github.com/DraverIndusteies/Oracle) and [Bender Protect](https://github.com/Bender-protect/bender-bot), an open source project